NCAS-CMS/cfdm/docs/source/tutorial.rst

 If a cell is composed of multiple polygon parts, an individual polygon may define an "interior ring", i.e. a region that is to be omitted from, as opposed to included in, the cell extent.
-Such cells also have and interior ring array that spans the same domain axes as its coordinate array, with the addition of one extra dimension that indexes the parts for each cell.
+Such cells also have an interior ring array that spans the same domain axes as the coordinate cells, with the addition of one extra dimension that indexes the parts for each cell.
 This array records whether each polygon is to be included or excluded from the cell, with vlaues of ``1`` or ``0`` respectively.